 An emotional damage lawsuit would be filed against the defendant.

 During the pre-trial phase, both the plaintiff’s and defendant’s lawyers for emotional distress gather evidence to justify their respective claims.
 To avoid a trial, the two parties can work out a settlement offer.

 - Trial & Settlement:

-If the emotional distress lawsuit settlement does not turn out well, then the court would proceed with the trial.
+If the emotional distress lawsuit settlement does not turn out well, then the court will proceed with the trial.

 In emotional distress lawsuits, the plaintiff’s medical chart should focus on the mental distress he has experienced and the care he has received.
 For that, the medical records need to be reviewed appropriately.
 Outsourcing the medical chart review process to a skilled medical record review company would take care of the process quickly and efficiently.
 This would definitely aid the plaintiff in receiving a better payout for emotional distress.